Maureen O’Hara Movies: TCM Tribute to Queen of Technicolor featured opposite John Wayne in 5 movies including the John Ford classic The Quiet Man.

 Adele Mara, a 1940s Hollywood actress best remembered for her leading-lady role in the John Wayne war melodrama Sands of Iwo Jima (1949) and for playing one of Rita Hayworth’s…

-Stagecoach film: John Wayne, George Bancroft, and Louise Platt.
-Stagecoach is the next 1939 best picture Oscar nominee to be screened as part of the Academy of Motion Picture Arts…
+Stagecoach with John Wayne.
+Stagecoach is the next 1939 best picture Oscar nominee to be screened as part of the Academy of Motion Picture Arts and Sciences’ series “Hollywood’s Greatest…

 Kwaidan.
 Sunday, June 8, highlights on Turner Classic Movies: Some consider Stagecoach, a rip-off of Guy de Maupassant’s “Boule de suif,” John Ford’s best film.
 Personally, despite a few good…